district-labs/web3-sets/apps/docs/pages/schemas/evm/artifacts.md

 [1]:  42000000
 ```

-Since `42000000` is greater than or equal to `10000000` the operation conditional has been satisfed.
+Since `42000000` is greater than or equal to `10000000` the operation conditional has been satisfied.